 Section 3.
 This article is enacted pursuant to the power reserved to this State under the Tenth Amendment of the United States Constitution.

 Section 4.
-This act shall be deemed to supersede any other inconsistent provisions in Florida law.
+This act shall be deemed to supersede any other inconsistent provisions in Florida state law and United States Federal law.

 Section 5.
 This act takes effect upon approval by the Governor.